On the Home-Space Problem for Petri Nets and its Ackermannian Complexity: Introduction

-\textbf{Our contribution.} In this paper, we show that the general semilinear home-space problem is decidable.
+\emph{Our contribution.} In this paper, we show that the general semilinear home-space problem is decidable.
 This result is obtained by proving a duality between the reachability problem and the non-home-space problem.
-More formally, we prove that for any Petri net $A$ and for any linear set of configurations $\vec{L}$, we can effectively compute a semilinear set $\vec{W}$ of configurations such that for every set $\vec{X}$, the set $\vec{L}$ is not an home-space for $\vec{X}$ if, and only if $\vec{W}$ is reachable from $\vec{X}$.
+A crucial point consists in proving that for any Petri net $A$ and for any linear set of configurations $\vec{L}$, we can effectively compute a semilinear ``non-reachability core'' $\vec{C}$ such that for every set $\vec{X}$ the set $\vec{L}$ is not a home-space for $\vec{X}$ if, and only if, $\vec{C}$ is reachable from $\vec{X}$.
+By a technical analysis using the known complexity results for reachability we show that the (semilinear) home-space problem is Ackermann-complete.
+As an ingredient, we also show that, given a Petri net with an initial marking, the set of minimal reachable markings can be constructed in Ackermannian time.
+Moreover, by using the results on inductive semilinear invariants~\cite{DBLP:journals/corr/abs-1009-1076} we also show that a semilinear, and moreover inductive, non-reachability core can be computed for any semilinear (not only linear) set $\vec{S}$.
+This yields a modification of the decidability proof but without complexity bounds.
+We remark that only recently it has turned out that Ackermannian upper bounds could be derived in this way as well, due to the enhancement~\cite{DBLP:conf/fossacs/Leroux24} of~\cite{DBLP:journals/corr/abs-1009-1076}.
+Finally, we also discuss the form of positive and negative witnesses of the home-space property.

+\emph{Organization of the paper.} Section~\ref{sec:genapproach} describes an idea of our approach in the context of general transition systems.
+Section~\ref{sec:prelim} states our main results for (transition systems generated by) Petri nets, after providing necessary preliminaries.
+Section~\ref{sec:HSPishard} shows the hardness results, yielding the complexity lower bounds, and Sections~\ref{sec:nonhomespacewitness} and~\ref{sec:witnessfor linear} give a decidability proof.
+Sections~\ref{sec:Ackone} and~\ref{sec:Acktwo} contain the complexity analysis, yielding the Ackermannian upper bounds.
+Section~\ref{sec:semilcore} provides a proof that any semilinear set admits an effectively computable inductive semilinear non-reachability core.
+In Section~\ref{sec:witnesses} we discuss the question of positive and negative witnesses of the home-space property.
+We conclude by a few remarks in Section~\ref{sec:conclusions}.